ViBiOh/funtch/README.md

 | `send`             |                                                  | Send request as it                                                                                   |
 | `abort`            |                                                  | Abort request                                                                                        |

-All these method are chainable and once send, the result is a Promise.
+All these methods, except `abort`, are chainable and once send, the result is a Promise.

 ```js
 const fetchPromise = funtch